 Be Mesmerised By The Nativity Of Christ Cathedral

 We stumbled across this and instantly wanted to look inside.
 On the outskirts of Old Town, this Russian-esque Orthodox cathedral was built in 1883.
 The inside is just as mesmerising as the outside, with the domed ceilings covered in extravagant paintings.
 Note there is a strict dress code, obviously no shorts/short dresses and while women were expected to cover their heads, men are asked the opposite and told to remove any hats.

 Located nearby both The Old Town and Art Nouveau district you will spot the unmissable Freedom Monument, signifying Latvia’s historical quest for freedom and independence.
 Our visit coincided with Latvian Independence day (November 18th) which is also known as the Proclamation of the Republic of Latvia.
 The day commemorates Latvia’s independence from German and Russian occupation after the First World War.
 For further information regarding the country’s fascinating history, visit the Museum of Occupation nearby.

 Get Lost In The National Library Of Latvia

 Don’t you just love it when you take a wrong turn in a new city and end up discovering something completely unintended.
 That’s how we found the National Library of Latvia.
 After crossing the Daugava river on a quest to find to a quirky café Loz had read about (that we still don’t think actually exists) we were met by such an insane building (in size and style) that we had to find out what it was.
 Not only a library to over 4 million units, but home to exhibitions, conferences and concerts.
 The amazing building also offers panoramic views of Old Town, guided tours (for a small fee) a café and free WiFi.
 It was the perfect place to stop, recharge our batteries (thaw out) and people watch.

-For more photos of our adventure in Latvia, please take a peek at our gallery.
+For more photos of our adventure, please take a peek at our Latvia gallery.